 “For soldiers serving in Afghanistan and Iraq, coming home is more lethal than being in combat.
 From the invasion of Afghanistan to the summer of 2009, the US military lost 761 soldiers in combat in that country.
 Compare that to the 817 who took their own lives over the same period.
 And this number doesn’t account for deaths related to violence, high-risk behaviours, and addiction.”

 We can’t simply return to normal life after we experience something traumatic.
 Or in the case of childhood trauma, we can’t expect to live the life we want without the intrusion of trauma—in the guise of depression, anxiety, destructive and addictive behaviours and dysfunctional relationships.
-We need to address the residue of trauma.
-We need to talk about what we don’t want to talk about.
-We need to find a way to make sense of what seems incomprehensible.
+We need to address the residue of trauma, talk about what we don’t want to talk about, find a way to make sense of what seems incomprehensible.

 Treatment and hope